Sini Anderson: So Sick (2016)

 Anderson is currently in production of her second feature-film, a documentary titled So Sick.
 The film is Anderson's vessel of exploring the epidemic of feminist artists, academics, and activists with late stage Lyme disease.

 Personal life

-Lived in San Francisco, California in her 20s, and currently splits her time between Brooklyn, New York and Los Angeles, California.
+Anderson lived in San Francisco, California in her 20s and currently splits her time between Brooklyn, New York and Los Angeles, California.